-The University's Discrimination Grievance Procedures provide for a prompt, fair, and impartial investigation, and resolution process of alleged violations of the university policy prohibiting domestic violence, dating violence, sexual assault, and stalking.
+The University's Discrimination Grievance Procedures provide for a prompt, fair, and impartial investigation and resolution process of alleged violations of the university policy prohibiting domestic violence, dating violence, sexual assault, and stalking.
 Furthermore, it is the practice of the Office to provide, where feasible:

-- 1. The Complainant and the Respondent will have timely notice for meetings at which the Complainant or Respondent, or both, may be present; - 2.
-The Complainant, the Respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal investigations; - 3.
-The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the Complainant or the Respondent; - 4.
+- 1. The Complainant and the Respondent will have timely notice for meetings at which the Complainant, Respondent, or both, may be present. - 2.
+The Complainant, the Respondent, and appropriate officials will have timely and equal access to any information used during formal investigations. - 3.
+The institutional disciplinary procedures will not be conducted by officials with a conflict of interest or bias for or against the Complainant or the Respondent.
+These officials receive annual training in Title IX, VAWA, and the Clery act. - 4.
 The Complainant and the Respondent will have the same opportunities to have an advisor present during any institutional proceeding.
 The Complainant and the Respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The University will not limit the choice of advisor for either the Complainant or the Respondent in any meeting or institutional proceeding.
 If Respondent or Complainant does not have an advisor of their choosing, the University will provide an advisor for the hearing.
-Please note, however, the role of the advisor is limited to providing advice to the individuals, cross examination during the hearing, and may not speak freely on their behalf; - 5.
-The Complainant and the Respondent will be notified simultaneously, in writing, of any initial, interim and final decision of any formal investigation; and - 6.
-Where an appeal is permitted under the applicable policy, the Complainant and the Respondent will be notified simultaneously in writing, of the procedures for the Respondent and the Complainant to appeal of the result of the institutional disciplinary proceeding.
-When an appeal is filed, the Complainant and the Respondent will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.
+Please note, however, the role of the advisor is limited to providing advice to the individuals, cross-examination during the hearing, and may not speak freely on their behalf. - 5.
+The Complainant and the Respondent will be notified simultaneously, in writing, of any initial, interim, and final decision of any formal investigation; and - 6.
+Where an appeal is permitted under the applicable policy, the Complainant and the Respondent will be notified simultaneously in writing of the procedures for the Respondent and the Complainant to appeal the result of the institutional disciplinary proceeding.
+When an appeal is filed, the Complainant and the Respondent will be notified simultaneously in writing of any change to the result before it becomes final and of the final result once the appeal is resolved.

-MSU'S NON-DISCRIMINATION GRIEVANCE PROCEDURES

-REQUIRED INFORMATION ON PROCEDURES FOR SEXUAL ASSAULT, STALKING, DATING VIOLENCE, OR DOMESTIC VIOLENCE
+MSU'S PROTECTION OF PERSONAL INFORMATION FOR VICTIMS OF SEXUAL ASSAULT, STALKING, DATING VIOLENCE, OR DOMESTIC VIOLENCE

-Victims may request that directory information on file with the University be withheld by request to either the Office of Institutional Equity (406-994-2042 or oie@montana.edu) or to the Registrar, Tony Campeau (406-994-1972 or registrar@montana.edu).
+Directory information on file with the University may be withheld from distribution by victims upon request to either the Office of Institutional Equity (406-994-2042 or oie@montana.edu) or to the Registrar, Tony Campeau (406-994-1972 or registrar@montana.edu).

-Regardless of whether a victim has opted-out of allowing the University to share "directory information," personally identifiable information about the victim and other necessary parties will be treated as private and only shared with persons who have a specific need-to-know, i.e., those who are investigating/adjudicating the report or those involved in providing support services to the victim, including accommodations and protective measures.
-By only sharing personally identifiable information with individuals on a need-to-know basis, the institution will maintain as private, any accommodations or protective measures provided to the victim to the extent that maintaining such privacy would not impair the ability of the institution to provide the accommodations or protective measures.
+Regardless of whether a victim has opted out of allowing the University to share "directory information," personally identifiable information about the victim and other necessary parties will be treated as private and only shared with persons who have a specific need-to-know, i.e., those who are investigating/adjudicating the report or those involved in providing support services to the victim, including accommodations and protective measures.
+By only sharing personally identifiable information with individuals on a need-to-know basis, the institution will maintain as private any accommodations or protective measures provided to the victim to the extent that maintaining such privacy would not impair the ability of the institution to provide the accommodations or protective measures.